backdrop-ops/contrib/README.md

    at the least the following:
     1. A description of the project
     1. Basic documentation
-    1. License information for the project (GPL v2)
+    1. License information for the project (GPL-2.0)
     1. License information for any additional assets (SIL OFL fonts, CC-SA images, etc)
     1. A list of the current maintainers for the Backdrop project